 This can and does mean something different for every single climber.
 It could be a mantra you repeat before you get on the rock, multiple dips into your lucky chalk bag, a short meditative moment, visualization of a past climb, a lion’s roar at your friends, an eye itch, a butt scratch, seriously, whatever you want.
 Maybe you even have a reserve psych-up routine you pull out when it really counts … Whatever it is, use it.

 This can be hard for many of us.
 We get so psyched to try a problem that we don’t give ourselves more than ten seconds before we’re flailing back on it again.
 Give yourself the most opportunity for success by relaxing for at least 30 seconds to a minute in between attempts.
+Take several minutes or more between hard efforts.

 10. Don’t be afraid to give up on bad beta.